setra-niaina/iti-community/README.md

 # ItiCommunity

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding